-Search engine evaluation is a modern work-at-home opportunity that’s here to stay.
-It can be a great way to earn money, especially since the offer is better than minimum wage in most countries.
+Search engine evaluation is a work-at-home opportunity that can be a great way to earn money, especially since the offer is better than the minimum wage in most countries.

 However, openings can be unpredictable, so you may need to apply to two or more companies at a time.

 Pay rates also don’t reflect the actual work hours you spend on the task at hand.
 Instead, your hourly rate depends on the hours a company expects you to finish the task, so it’s likely your final pay-per-hour could be less than the number of hours you’ve spent working.